Ohio, Illinois: Education

 Public education in Ohio is provided by Ohio Community Consolidated Grade School District #17 and Ohio Community High School District #505.
 The district maintains a single building with both Elementary and Jr./Sr. High School.
 Each district is administrated by a seven-member Board of Education, which includes a president and vice president.
 Ohio has formed cooperative teams with Amboy and LaMoille school districts for several team sports.
 Ohio is located within the Sauk Valley Community College district with tuition and fees at the in-district rate.

+The 29-3 Ohio High School boys basketball team of 1985-86 left memories to be cherished for generations to come and captivated many in the State by making it to the IHSA Class A Tournament Championship game, bringing home the 2nd Place Trophy, as the smallest School (69 students) to ever play for a State Title in any sport.
+Led by Coach Lloyd Johnson and Players Brad Bickett, Lance Harris, Darren Schultz, Tim Farraher, the three Doran Brothers, and Todd Etheridge, this team was also 79-9 over a 3-year span.